-Pushing a mower isn’t fun, especially a self drive model, they’re even heavier.
-But help is at hand and you are in the correct place for self drive repair.
-I’m a mechanic for over twenty years and I’ve repaired a ton of these type issues.
+Pushing a mower isn’t fun, especially a self-drive model, they’re even heavier.
+But help is at hand and you are in the correct place for self-drive repair.
+I’m a mechanic for over twenty years and I’ve repaired a ton of these types of issues.

 A mower wheel won’t turn for three common reasons:

 - Drive belt worn